colabfit/colabfit-tools/docs/html/_sources/basic_example.rst.txt

 Defining a property_map
 ^^^^^^^^^^^^^^^^^^^^^^^

-A property map is used to specify how parse a Property from a Configuration.
+A property map is used to specify how parse a Property instance from a Configuration.
 Below, we define a property map that extracts the `'energy'` and `'forces'` keys in the `'energy-forces'` property defined above from the `'dft_energy'` and `'dft_forces'` fields in the info and arrays attributes of a given